Maldives Idylls

 Marine programming runs through the on-property dive operation with the reef-monitoring layer integrated into the dive school's daily programme.
 The 30-metre proximity to the reef edge has produced multi-decade data continuity since the 1981 opening; the property's marine biologist position carries institutional knowledge of the reef's recovery curves through the multiple bleaching events (1998, 2010, 2016) that affected the wider Maldivian reef system.

 For divers and snorkellers prioritising shore-access reef quality at the value-mid-tier price-point, travellers wanting the country's strongest dive-led all-inclusive economics, couples valuing mature operational lineage and institutional reef knowledge from the 1981-opening continuity, and Cinnamon Rewards loyalty travellers building Sri Lankan-plus-Maldivian itineraries, Cinnamon Ellaidhoo Maldives is the right answer on Ellaidhoo island in North Ari Atoll.
-The 156 villas across beach + beach-with-pool + overwater configurations, the structural house-reef positioning with the 30-metre shore-access drop-off, the dive-led all-inclusive plan covering the introductory and certification programmes, the Sri Lankan-cuisine kitchen as the regional food-side anchor, and the domestic-flight-plus-speedboat transfer alternative are the headline features.
+The 156 villas across beach + beach-with-pool + overwater configurations, the standout house-reef positioning with the 30-metre shore-access drop-off, the dive-led all-inclusive plan covering the introductory and certification programmes, the Sri Lankan-cuisine kitchen as the regional food-side anchor, and the domestic-flight-plus-speedboat transfer alternative are the headline features.
 The Sri Lankan-brand value-mid-tier sitting clearly below the chain-luxury polish, the 1981-opening footprint that the 2022 renovation refreshed but did not modernise structurally, and the sustainability reporting that does not match the framework-anchored peers are the honest concessions.

 Gallery